FIRE Student Network Summer Conference

 What are the details?

-The FSN Summer Conference will take place at the National Constitution Center in Philadelphia, Pennsylvania, July 16–18, 2021.
-The conference will kick off on Friday evening and end with lunch on Sunday.
+The FSN Summer Conference will take place in Philadelphia, Pennsylvania, from July 21–23, 2023.
+The conference will kick off on Friday evening and will end on Sunday afternoon.

-We welcome current students at U.S. colleges and universities, including graduate students and incoming freshmen.
+We welcome students who attend U.S. colleges and universities, including graduate students and incoming first-year students, to apply.

 Meals will be provided for all attendees.
-FIRE will also reimburse up to $500 for travel and lodging costs.
+FIRE will also reimburse attendees for up to $500 of travel and lodging costs.
 Students must attend the entirety of the conference to be eligible for a travel reimbursement.